New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Updates to account for single quote changed to double quote for Bible quotes

+### 0.4.3

+- Convert from subsections half, third, and quarter to decimal form (e.g. [1.2]).
+- Remove check for invalid Bible verses that resulted in too many false positives.

 ## Extension Development

 Development of the extension can be done as follows: